Muscle building exercises at home

 Push‑Ups (chest, shoulders, triceps)

-Squats (quads, glutes, hamstrings, core)
+Squats (quads, glutes, core)

 Lunges (legs, glutes, balance)

-Plank variations (core, shoulders, glutes)
+Plank variations (core, shoulders)

-Chair Dips (triceps, chest, shoulders)
+Chair Dips (triceps, chest)

 Pull‑Ups / doorway rows (back, biceps)